apache/pekko-http/docs/src/main/paradox/client-side/http2.md

 ## Create the client

 There are three mechanisms for a client to establish an HTTP/2 connection.
-Akka HTTP supports:
+Apache Pekko HTTP supports:

  - HTTP/2 over TLS
  - HTTP/2 over a plain TCP connection ("h2c with prior knowledge")

-Akka HTTP doesn't support:
+Apache Pekko HTTP doesn't support:

  - HTTP `Upgrade` mechanism